wazuh/wazuh-documentation/source/index.rst

 Welcome to Wazuh
 ================

 Wazuh is a free and open source platform for threat detection, security monitoring, incident response and regulatory compliance.
-It can be used to monitor endpoints, cloud services and containers, and to aggregate and analyze data from external sources.
+It can be used to monitor endpoints, cloud services and containers and to aggregate and analyze data from external sources.
 Wazuh provides the following capabilities:

 .. raw:: html